matt-hill/matt-hill.github.com/_posts/2013-01-24-blender-demon.md

 ---
 layout: default
-title: Working With Blender / Demon
+title: Working With Blender To Model A Demon
 tags: [ blender, 3D, modeling, sculpting ]
 ---